Abhisg5/CodeGen-LLM/README.md

-Here’s a complete README.md file for your GitHub repository:

 # CodeGen LLM: Building a Code Generation Language Model from Scratch

 This project demonstrates the end-to-end process of creating a **Code Generation Large Language Model (LLM)**.
 From dataset collection to deployment, you'll find everything needed to build and deploy a transformer-based LLM for generating code snippets.